-Cryptolocker Help – A form of Ransomware known as Cryptolockerhas been infecting Australian businesses and individuals recently.
-A lot of clients and colleagues have been asking for cryptolocker help – mainly; how to prevent and how to fix and infection.
+Cryptolocker Help – A form of Ransomware known as Cryptolocker has been infecting Australian businesses and individuals recently.
+A lot of clients and colleagues have been asking for cryptolocker help – mainly; how to prevent and how to fix an infection.

 The Cryptolocker payload

-Cryptolocker is also far reaching in its destruction.
-It will detect and encrypt all your usual Word, Powerpoint and Excel files – as well as all your photos, videos and music which range from .JPG to .MOV to .MP3.
-It doesn’t stop their though.
+Cryptolocker is far reaching in its destruction.
+It detects and encrypts all your usual Word, Powerpoint and Excel files – as well as all your photos, videos and music which range from .JPG to .MOV to .MP3.
+It doesn’t stop there though.
 If your machine is connected to a network like most workplaces and homes – it will try to find and encrypt files on other computers that are connected to the same network.
-So if your business shares a folder with other users – that folders contents will be toast!
+So if your business shares a folder with other users – that folder’s contents will be toast!

-To kick you while you’re down – a cryptolocker can then even detect and encrypt external drives that you may be diligently using for backups.
-So the drive connected to your PC, Server or NAS will likely be encrypted too.
-Even if the external drive wasn’t found – theres a strong chance your scheduled nightly backup would overwrite your clean files with the newly encrypted files.
+To kick you while you’re down – a cryptolocker can then even detect and encrypt external drives that you are diligently using for backups.
+So the drive connected to your PC, Server or NAS is encrypted too.
+Even if the external drive wasn’t found – there’s a strong chance your scheduled nightly backup will overwrite your clean files with the newly encrypted files.

 Most businesses and individuals make use of cloud storage, synching and backups through popular tools such as Dropbox and Google Drive.
 The files on these cloud based services are also encrypted.
 Good news though – these files are typically recoverable.
 Read Fixing a Cryptolocker Infection below.

-It is typically only when a user has seen the ransom – that they reach out for Cryptolocker help.
+It is typically only when a user sees the ransom that they reach out for Cryptolocker help.

 - The email address of the sender – in this case, a non AGL email address.

-So you’re infected and you know you need cryptolocker help.
+So you’re infected and you need cryptolocker help.
 More bad news.
-Once the files are encrypted – there is no practical way to un-encrypt and recover the files.
-The data can only practically be restored from backups.
+Once the files are encrypted – there is no practical way to decrypt and recover the files.
+Only backups can practically restore the data.
 You were making backups of your data weren’t you…?